|

 1. Eastern city, city hall, a warehouses, a church and a hospital

-2. Western city, port, a hospital, an orphanage building, a prison,
+2. Western city, port, a hospital, an orphanage building, a prison, a Portuguese church, market and a drug store.

 |